 to get pregnant (or not), or when we’re wondering if we are starting perimenopause.

 For all women, the most cycle variability occurs both in the first 5-7 years after

 their periods start (menarch) and during the last 10 years before cessation of menses

 (menopause).
 No matter what your situation, tracking the timeline of your individual

-menstrual cycle will help you understand your body and identify any irregularities.
+menstrual cycle will help you understand your body and

 Each menstrual cycle naturally requires the rise and fall of certain hormones —